eam-00/Backup-scripts/README.md

 ## tar-backups.sh

-Make backups of specific directories, creating a copy of those directories, if they are already backuped.
+Make backups of specific directories, creating a copy of those directories, if an old backup of those already exists.